 Be sure to meet with your academic advisor to discuss which courses best fit your program requirements so this experience will help you progress toward your degree.

-Students stay in fully shared apartments throughout the heart of Florence.
-Apartments are fully furnished with bed linens, a kitchen, washing machine, tv, and wifi.
+Students stay in shared apartments throughout the heart of Florence.
+Apartments are fully furnished with bed linens, a kitchen, washing machine, TV, and WiFi.
 Students will need to bring their own towels.
 Apartments are shared with 2-8 other students on the program, and it is possible to submit a roommate request.

 Financial Aid and Scholarships

 It is possible to use financial aid on this program.
-Students are also encourage to search and apply for study abroad scholarships.
+Students are also encouraged to search and apply for study-abroad scholarships.
 Education Abroad provides information about using federal financial aid and searching for scholarships.